velocityvz/Bloxstrap/README.md

 #### Q: Is this a malware?

 A: No, it's not a malware.
 The source code is viewable to all, so anyone can verify that it doesn’t do anything harmful.
-If anything was detected, that’s a false positive.
 Just make sure you’re downloading it from an official source.

 #### Q: Can I get banned for using Chevstrap?